 Yep Econonomy Isn't the Best...

-LinkedIN and the upcoming AEC Fall Conference BIM job fair.
+It seems as though BIM professionals are still in hot demand.
+Specifically on LinkedIN and the upcoming AEC Fall Conference BIM job fair.
 I guess this is a blog / input from everyone as to what your take on everything BIM - wise in this current economy is.

-WIRED about how an economic downturn = opportunity for innovation.
+I was thinking about the current state of things in our own industry after I read this great article in WIRED about how an economic downturn = opportunity for innovation.
 (If you're there read this article too, it's about some kid who made a 200 million dollar company over selling gold on World of Warcraft...scary)

-Green Building Studio to IES to Vico.
+I think that there seems to be a lack of innovation within the BIM world recently.
+Maybe I'm missing something, but it seemed there for a while it was one software innovation after another, from Green Building Studio to IES to Vico.
 Maybe our industry is refining its practices, maybe the industry is making the move to ONE BIG BIM or maybe everyone's checking their 401k accounts and hanging on to the counter at the local bar.

 In all though, it feels that the BIM industry continues to thrive and push forward.
 However, there were recently a significant number of layoffs in the Kansas City area and I couldn't help but think the mistake some of these companies are making.
 While I can't look at all of their budget sheets and judge or make decisions based on how they handle their HR department, I can look at the talented field of people who are now looking for nothing but BIM jobs.